|

 Yes

-1. | Leon-Mateos A, Monteagudo B, Rodriguez L, Suarez I, Zulaica A. Patient with “lobster claw” hands and feet: ectrodactyly-ectodermal dysplasia-clefting syndrome.
-Actas Dermosifiliogr 2008;99:822-3. |
+Leon-Mateos A, Monteagudo B, Rodriguez L, Suarez I, Zulaica A. Patient with “lobster claw” hands and feet: ectrodactyly-ectodermal dysplasia-clefting syndrome.
+Actas Dermosifiliogr 2008;99:822-3.
+Back to cited text no. 1

-2. | Cyriac MJ, Lashpa E. Lobster-claw hand: a manifestation of EEC syndrome.
-Indian J Dermatol Venereol Leprol 2006;72:54-6. [ PUBMED] [Full text] |
+Cyriac MJ, Lashpa E. Lobster-claw hand: a manifestation of EEC syndrome.
+Indian J Dermatol Venereol Leprol 2006;72:54-6.
+Back to cited text no. 2

-3. | Dwyer FC, Maisels DD.
+Dwyer FC, Maisels DD.
 Lobster-claw deformities of the feet.
-Proc R Soc Med 1976;69:178-81. |
+Proc R Soc Med 1976;69:178-81.
+Back to cited text no. 3

-4. | Giorgini RJ, Capa CJ, Potter GK.
+Giorgini RJ, Capa CJ, Potter GK.
 Two stage surgical correction of cleftfoot.
-J Am Podiatr Med Assoc 1985;75:481-7. |
+J Am Podiatr Med Assoc 1985;75:481-7.
+Back to cited text no. 4

-5. | Sumiya N, Onizuka T. Seven years’ survey of our new cleft foot repair.
-Plast Reconstr Surg 1980;65:447-59. |
+Sumiya N, Onizuka T. Seven years’ survey of our new cleft foot repair.
+Plast Reconstr Surg 1980;65:447-59.
+Back to cited text no. 5

 [Figure 1], [Figure 2], [Figure 3], [Figure 4], [Figure 5]